tholden/dynareOBC/README.md

  * DynareOBC may produce strange results on models with an indeterminate steady-state, so caution should be taken when using the
    `STEADY_STATE` command.
 The initval or steady_state_model blocks should not be used to attempt to pin down a steady-state, since these will be ignored by DynareOBC in later steps of its solution procedure.
- * DynareOBC defines the preprocessor constant "dynareOBC" during execution.
+ * DynareOBC defines the preprocessor constant `dynareOBC` during execution.

 **OPTIONS (NOT CASE SENSITIVE!)** include: